triton-inference-server/server/docs/user_guide/trace.md

 arguments when running the tritonserver executable.

-`--trace-config` command line option in Triton can be used to specify global and trace mode specific config setting..
+`--trace-config` command line option in Triton can be used to specify global and trace mode specific config setting.
 The format of this flag is `--trace-config=<mode>,<setting>=<value>`, where `<mode>` is either `triton` or `opentelemetry`.
 By default, the trace mode is set to `triton`, and the server will use Triton's trace APIs.
 For `opentelemetry` mode,